Your emotional needs are important

 It's your time to get what you need

-Midlife onwards is a time to start to think about your priorities and your legacy.
+Midlife (which starts around 40) onwards is a time to start to think about your priorities and your legacy.
 What do you want to be remembered for?
 What is important to you?
 What gives your life meaning and purpose?
 It’s time to tick off those boxes of emotional needs.
+You may spend a lot of your time caring for others but what else is there that is important to you?

 Firstly, get clear on your values, what you will or will not accept.
 Find connections through friends or community groups.
 It takes time but it is worth the effort.
 Write down all your achievements and read it often.
 Have your own back.
 Find something you love to do for the joy of it – not for the outcome of self-improvement.
 It may be drawing or dancing or hiking.
 Find the time.
 Get rid of the crap that drains your life and mood like scrolling on social media.
 Become visible – practice slowly voicing what you think and want.
-Try new things, get creative and you will find others like yourself.
-Smash ageist stereotypes and be a beacon of light to younger women, that is a wonderful purpose on its own.
+Ask for help.
+Try new things and don’t run on automatic pilot.